Max-Hellmuth Ostermann: Eastern Front

 After he received the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) for 62 aerial victories on 12 March 1942 he was appointed Staffelkapitän (squadron leader) of the 8./JG 54 (8th squadron).
 His 80th and 81st aerial victory were claimed on 19 March 1942 followed by victories number 89 and 90 on 27 April 1942.
 Ostermann claimed his 100th aerial victory on 12 May 1942, the second JG 54 pilot—Hans Philipp was the first—and sixth overall to achieve the century, though in the same engagement his Bf 109F-4 was hit and damaged.
 Ostermann himself was hit in the right arm and upper thigh.
 Although severely wounded, he managed to return to his home airfield.
 Five days later, while in the hospital, he was awarded the Knight's Cross of the Iron Cross with Oak Leaves and Swords (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub und Schwertern).
 The award was presented at the Führerhauptquartier, the "Wolf's Lair" (Wolfsschanze) at Rastenburg, on 28 and 29 June 1942.

 Ostermann was killed in action on 9 August 1942 far behind Soviet lines east of Lake Ilmen.
-He and his wingman Unteroffizier Heinrich Bosin were flying at an altitude of 1000 m when they spotted a formation of nine Curtiss P-40's.
+He and his wingman Unteroffizier Heinrich Bosin were flying at an altitude of 1000 m when they spotted a formation of nine Curtiss P-40 Warhawk's.
 Ostermann shot down the rear P-40.
 The two were reforming to make a second attack when they themselves were attacked from behind by a group of Soviet fighters emerging from the broken cloud cover.
 Ostermann's Bf 109G-2 (Werknummer 10438—factory number) was hit in the cockpit by 41 IAP's (41st Fighter Aviation Regiment) Starshiy Leytenant (First Lieutenant) Arkady Ivanovich Sukov flying a LaGG-3.
 The aircraft rolled over and crashed into the edge of a small wood.
 After Werner Mölders and Leopold Steinbatz, Ostermann was the third of 45 recipients of the Knight's Cross of the Iron Cross with Oak Leaves and Swords to die in World War II.
 This made him the first Swords recipient to be lost in air combat, as Mölders death was accidental and Steinbatz had only received the Oak Leaves before he died.